Skripal suspects say were in UK as tourists, deny murder attempt - AFP

 "We walked around and enjoyed this English Gothic architecture," he said.

-The men denied trying to kill Skripal and his daughter Yulia with the Soviet-designed Novichok nerve agent.
+They denied trying to kill Skripal and his daughter Yulia with the Novichok nerve agent in Salisbury on March 4, in an attack London believes was sanctioned by the Kremlin.

-British investigators say the poison was transported in a fake Nina Ricci perfume bottle and sprayed onto the handle of Skripal's door.
+British investigators say the poison was transported in a fake perfume bottle and sprayed onto the handle of Skripal's door.

 "Is it not silly for decent lads to have women's perfume?"
 Boshirov asked.